contains affiliate links

 Honestly, any kind of learning can fall under homeschooling if you think about it.
 Older homeschoolers do it, why can’t the parents of toddlers?

 In our house, we put emphasis on learning basic life skills that we can continue to build on as they get older.
-Our one year old knows how to throw things away, wipe up a spill, put away (light, non breakable) dishes from the dishwasher, stir a pot of food (while supervised at all times and away from hot surfaces, of course), turn on and off light switches, close doors, being gentle with babies and animals, zip and unzip zippers, put toys away, etc. We are always sure to keep it simple and safe enough for her to handle, and she loves being able to help.
+Our one year old knows how to throw things away, wipe up a spill, do the dishes, put away (light, non breakable) from the dishwasher, stir a pot of food (while supervised at all times and away from hot surfaces, of course), turn on and off light switches, close doors, being gentle with babies and animals, zip and unzip zippers, put toys away, etc. We are always sure to keep it simple and safe enough for her to handle, and she loves being able to help.

 Almost anything that you would do with any preschooler you can do with a one year old.
 It’s just a matter of simplifying some things a bit.